 In the crypto world, smart contracts are pieces of code that live on the blockchain.
 Written in Solidity, these cannot be altered or mutated.
 This code runs when the conditions for it to run are met.

 This automates the workflow when the participants of the blockchain confirm an outcome.
 These smart contracts (pioneered by Ethereum) also helped give Ethereum the edge over Bitcoin in terms of transaction speed.

 Related: Hire NFT Developers »

 Web3 Developer Salaries

-The average yearly salaries for Web3 developers can vary greatly depending on what you're hiring them for.
-Here's an overview of the most popular Web3 developer roles and their salaries.
+The average salary for Web3 developers in the U.S. can vary greatly depending on skill level and years of experience, but can expect to be between $125,000 and $200,000 per year.
+Here's an overview of the most popular Web3 expert roles and their salaries.

 According to ZipRecruiter, the average yearly salary for a blockchain developer is $154,550 or $74 per hour.
 Note that this average is mostly drawn from larger companies.
 If you add smaller companies and startups into the mix, the average yearly salary drops to $80,000 per year.

 Since the term "blockchain developer" is a broad descriptor, the associated salaries tend to vary.
 In general, there are two types of blockchain developers: blockchain software developers and core blockchain developers.

 - Blockchain software developers: Blockchain software developers are responsible for creating applications based on blockchain protocol and architecture.
 One of their main duties is to create smart contracts, which are programs stored on a blockchain that automatically run when conditions are met.
 Small contracts are usually used to automate workflows and agreement execution so every participant will immediately know the outcome.